gspetro-NOAA/ufs-mrweather-app/docs/UsersGuide/source/quickstart.rst

-The recommended best practice is to set the ``$UFS_SCRATCH`` and ``$UFS_INPUT`` environment variables and source the NCEPLIBS provided shell script ``setenv_nceplibs.sh|.csh`` in the user environment before creating the case and running the setup, build and submit steps.
+The recommended best practice is to set the ``$UFS_SCRATCH`` and ``$UFS_INPUT`` environment variables and source the NCEPLIBS provided shell script ``setenv_nceplibs.sh|.csh`` in the user environment before creating the case and running the setup, build, and submit steps.

 .. important::
      On some platforms (in particular Stampede2) it is **required** to export